-During the year, the Group has continuously pursued businesses, including submitting 37 tenders amounting to approximately HK\$1,434.9 million for construction projects in the market.
-Under the current poor economic environment, the Group adopts policy of prudence and adheres to its standards of only submitting tenders with reasonable profit margins so as to avoid any operational risk in running projects, in turn to reduce risk exposure to the Group.
-Faced with keen competition, our success rate in the submitted tenders remains low, affecting the financial performance of the Group.
-During the year, we have had 3 active main projects and have followed up 10 construction projects which have been substantially completed in previous years.
-On the other side, our Group continues to maintain a healthy financial position by keeping a particularly low gearing level.
+Throughout the year, the Group actively pursued various business opportunities, submitting 22 tenders totaling approximately HK\$1,404.8 million for construction projects in the market.
+Given the challenging economic environment, the Group maintained a policy of prudence and focused on tenders with reasonable profit margins to mitigate operational risks and reduce overall exposure.
+However, due to intense competition, particularly within Hong Kong's property market downturn, our success rate in securing tenders remained low, impacting the Group's financial performance.
+During the year, we successfully executed 5 main projects and monitored the progress of 10 construction projects that had reached substantial completion in previous years.
+Additionally, our Group maintained a healthy financial position with a notably low gearing level.